GitLeeRepo/RestApiNotes/RestApiNotes.md

 DELETE https://api.example.com/users/1 - delete user with id 1 on the server DELETE https://api.example.com/users/delete/1 - another typical URI structure for deleting entities
 ```
-Note another typical way is to use an api directory `https://example.com/api/users` instead of the using the api domain.
+Note another typical way is to use an API directory `https://example.com/api/users` instead of the using the API domain.

 Note that several of the above examples use the same URI, which is ok as long as they are different methods (GET, POST, PUT, DELETE)